-All majors must take an additional TWO courses in the field of the Senior Thesis.
-See below.
+All majors must take an additional TWO courses in the field of the Senior Thesis. \See below.

-All students must take eit THTR UN3998: her THTR UN3997 or THTR UN3997 Senior Thesis: Performance (Acting, Design, Directing, Dramaturgy, Playwriting, Solo Performance) THTR UN3998 Senior Thesis: Research
+All students must take either THTR UN3997 or THTR UN3998:

+THTR UN3997 SENIOR THESIS IN

+PERFORMANCE (Acting,

+Design, Directing, Dramaturgy,

+Design, Directing, Dramaturgy, Playwriting, Solo Performance)

+THTR UN3998 SENIOR THESIS IN RESEARCH

-- Prior to completing the Senior Thesis: Performance, majors must take an additional two courses in the field of the thesis (acting, design, dramaturgy, directing, playwriting, solo performance).
+- \Prior to completing the Senior Thesis: Performance, majors must take an additional two courses in the field of the thesis (acting, design, dramaturgy, directing, playwriting, solo performance).
 Courses in acting, design, and directing are offered through the Department of Theatre.
 Courses in playwriting are offered through the Department of Theatre and the Department of English; a student who takes one of the playwriting classes above as part of the Theatre Practice requirement may take a playwriting course in English as one of the two additional playwriting courses required for the thesis.
 For theses in directing, students must take a dramaturgy course prior to the thesis year.
 For theses in dramaturgy, students take two additional courses in dramatic literature, theatre studies, or performance studies research; these courses may be drawn from courses in dramatic literature, theatre studies, and global performance traditions offered in the Theatre department, or from dramatic literature courses offered in other departments with the adviser's approval.
 Dramaturgy thesis students may substitute one course in playwriting for one of the two additional courses.
-Students pursuing a solo performance thesis are required to have taken the Solo Performance course prior to the thesis semester (spring), among the three required courses in acting. - Prior to completing the Senior Thesis: Research, majors must take an additional two courses in drama, theatre, or performance research.
+Students pursuing a solo performance thesis are required to have taken the Solo Performance course prior to the thesis semester (spring), among the three required courses in acting. - \\ \\Prior to completing the Senior Thesis: Research, majors must take an additional two courses in drama, theatre, or performance research.
 These courses may be drawn from course in dramatic literature, theatre studies, and global performance traditions offered in the Theatre department, or from dramatic literature or performance studies courses offered in other departments with adviser's approval.
 These courses should be disused with the student's major advisor, as well as with the sponsor of the thesis.